Another (novel): Novels

 Another is a 487-page novel written by Yukito Ayatsuji.
 The novel was originally serialized in Kadokawa Shoten's literary magazine Yasai Jidai in intermittent periods between the August 2006 and May 2009 issues.
-A compiled tankōbon volume was published on October 29, 2009 and a two-volume bunkobon edition was released on September 25, 2011.
+A compiled tankōbon volume was published on October 29, 2009 and a two-volume bunkobon edition was released on November 25, 2011.
 A re-release of the bunkobon edition featuring illustrations by Noizi Ito was released under the imprint Sneaker Bunko on March 1, 2012.
-A spin-off novel titled Another: Episode S/0 was released on July 31, 2013.
+A spin-off novel titled Another: Episode S was released on July 31, 2013.
 It is two novels in one binding.
 Another S is a side novel set in the same time period, an adventure of Mei Misaki during summer vacation.
-Another 0 is set during Aunt Reiko's year in class 3-3, in 1983.
 Yen Press has licensed the novels in North America, and released Another in 2013 digitally, and in October 2014 in print.
-Another: Episode S/0 was released in May 2016.
+Yen Press's release of Another S was compiled with the manga Another 0 and titled Another: Episode S/0.
+It was released in May 2016.
 The English translation is by Karen McGillicuddy.

 A sequel, titled Another 2001, was serialized in Yasei Jidai magazine from the November 2014 issue to the February 2020 issue, and as its name implies, takes place in 2001.
 A compiled volume was released on September 30, 2020.
-Yen Press also licensed the sequel novel and released it on December 13, 2022.
+Yen Press also licensed the sequel novel and released it on December 13, 2022, translated by Nicole Wilder.

 Manga

 A manga adaptation illustrated by Hiro Kiyohara was serialized between the May 2010 and January 2012 issues of Kadokawa Shoten's Young Ace magazine.
 Four tankōbon volumes were released between October 4, 2010 and December 29, 2011.
 A "0th" volume of the manga was released on May 26, 2012, compiling two extra chapters published in Young Ace on December 28, 2011 and February 3, 2012.
+Another 0 is set during Aunt Reiko's year in class 3-3, in 1983.
 Yen Press has licensed the original four-volume manga in North America and released it as an omnibus.
+The license and release of Another 0 was compiled into the novel Another: Episode S/0.